30 Brilliant Large Group Games and Workshop Activities

 Spider Web

 This activity requires two ropes, some strong poles or trees, and a supervisor for each team playing.
 Safety and fun go hand-in-hand when it comes to large groups!
 Start by tying your ropes from one tree to the other to form a rectangle.
 Connect string between the top and bottom to form holes in a variety of shapes and sizes.
-Next, instruct your participants that the aim of the game is to get all the members of the group through the web without touching the string or knocking the web.
+Next, instruct your team that the aim of the game is to get all the members of the group through the web without touching the string or knocking the web.

 This is a great game for encouraging players to work together and problem solve in the moment while also having a lot of fun!